ksundeen/my-mooder-frontend/README.md

         # Install the Android File-Watching Service, Watchman
         brew install watchman

-        # Install the Android SDK on a Mac with Homebrew
+        # Install the Android SDK on a Mac with Homebrew from https://formulae.brew.sh/cask/android-studio
-        brew install android-sdk
+        brew install --cask android-studio

         # This may prompt that you need the Java SDK version 8, in which case, install it with:
         brew install --cask zulu@17